HyreAS/django-migration-linter/docs/usage.md

 ## Ignoring migrations

-You can also ignore migrations by adding an `IgnoreMigration()` to your migration operations:
+You can also ignore migrations by adding an `IgnoreMigration('reason')` to your migration operations.
+A reason must be provided to document why the migration is being ignored:
 ```
 from django.db import migrations, models
 import django_migration_linter as linter